voanhhieu10250/zsh-config/README.md

 # ZSH configurations

-This configurations is a **a minimal config** for your zsh (autosuggestions, syntax highlighting etc..) no oh-my-zsh required.
+This configurations is a **minimal config** for your zsh (autosuggestions, syntax highlighting etc..) no oh-my-zsh required.

 I'm not the author of the original configuration.
 I followed a tutorial on Youtube to custom this configuration, you can follow along with this [video](https://www.youtube.com/watch?v=bTLYiNvRIVI) to.

 ## Try out this config